 For instance, you can take the pieces of the lowercase ‘n’ to then work out the i, l, h, m, u, r, t, and you’d also have the x-height for other lowercase letters.
 After working on the lowercase ‘o’ you’d then have the building blocks for b, p, d, q, c, and e.
 You’d have to work on some of the finer details, but just from those two, the lowercase ‘n’ and ‘o’, you’d have a lot of the major work done for 15 characters, with the pieces necessary to work on many others.

-With the understanding that, at its core, a typeface is a visual pattern which repeats to make up all of the characters of that typeface, we can begin to see how AI and type design can intersect.
+A typeface is a visual pattern which repeats to make up all of the characters of that typeface.
 The consistency with which that pattern is applied to the characters is what defines the visual style (and the feelings it imparts on the reader) of a font.

-A training model should be able to figure out many, if not all, of the repeating visual cues from a relatively small sample size.
+A training model should be able to figure out the repeating visual cues from a relatively small sample size.
 Done correctly, an AI system should therefore be able to speed up the workflow of typeface design.

 A consistent collection of design elements that repeat and, as they combine, form the characters/letters that make up written language.